stylify/web/content/docs/stylify/compiler.md

 <template #description>

 ### keyframes
-Keyframes in Stylify are defined with the same syntax like in the CSS.
+Keyframes in Stylify CSS are defined with the same syntax like in the CSS.

 Keyfames can also be defined within a comment within a file using [content options](#contentoptionsprocessors).